MarcoWorms/dices-and-decks/readme.md

 # Dices & Decks

-A rogue like tabletop you can play with cards and dices
+A tabletop rogue-like adventure to play alone with just dices and cards!

 ## Objective: